mctools/simplebuild-dgcode/doc/source/particlegenerators.rst

-If ``primary_only`` is set to ``True``, Geant4 particles will be generated based on the pre-step info of the first step of all primary particles found in the file (thus, it can be used to "re-shoots" the generated events inside a Griff file).
+If ``primary_only`` is set to ``True``, Geant4 particles will be generated based on the pre-step info of the first step of all primary particles found in the file (thus, it can be used to "re-shoot" the generated events inside a Griff file).
 If ``primary_only`` is set to ``False``, Geant4 particles will be generated based on the pre-step info of the first step of *all* particles in the file -- which is obviously mostly useful when the Griff file was created with a